 The Company was incorporated on 6 April 2021, at which time the issued share capital amounted to CHF 300,000, divided into 30,000,000 fully paid in registered shares with a nominal value of CHF 0.01 each.
-In connection with the IPO and the reorganization of the Group, on 28 April 2021, the Company's issued share capital was increased by CHF 31,250.01 as a result of the issuance of 3,125,001 shares with a nominal value of CHF 0.01 each out of authorized share capital, resulting in a share capital of CHF 331,250.01, divided into 33,125,001 registered shares with a nominal value of CHF 0.01 each as of 31 December 2022.
-Specifically, 3,125,000 shares were issued out of art.
-3c of the Articles of Association in relation to the shares issued and sold by the Company in the IPO and one share was issued out of art.
-3b of the Articles of Association following the contribution in kind of 50,000,000 shares of PolyPeptide Laboratories Holding B.V. from Draupnir Corporation S.à r.l.8
+In connection with the IPO and the reorganization of the Group, on 28 April 2021, the Company's issued share capital was increased by CHF 31,250.01 as a result of the issuance of 3,125,001 shares with a nominal value of CHF 0.01 each out of authorized share capital, resulting in a share capital of CHF 331,250.01, divided into 33,125,001 registered shares with a nominal value of CHF 0.01 each as of 31 December 2023.
+Specifically, 3,125,000 shares were issued out of the then applicable art.
+3c of the Articles of Association (authorized share capital for IPO) in relation to the shares issued and sold by the Company in the IPO and one share was issued out of the then applicable art.
+3b of the Articles of Association (authorized share capital for financing and acquisitions) following the contribution in kind of 50,000,000 shares of PolyPeptide Laboratories Holding B.V. from Draupnir Corporation S.à r.l.6